StrangeBeeCorp/docs/docs/thehive/user-guides/organisation/accounts.md

   : List of permissions included in the profile

 Password
-  : Create of update the password of the user
+  : Create or update the password of the user

 Reset Password
-  : If the application is configured with a [SMTP server](../../administration/smtp.md), send an email with a magic link to the user
+  : If the application is configured with a [SMTP server](../../administration/smtp.md), send an email with a magic link to the user. link is active for a short time period.

 Sessions
   : List of opened interactive sessions.
 Click delete to close a session